-Once you have determined your post types, place them around your layout next to the post holes they correspond with (corner posts next to corner holes, line post next to line holes, etc.).
-This will help prevent accidentally using a post in an incorrect location (such as using an End post around a gate instead of a Gate End post).
+• Once you have determined your post types, place them around your layout next to the post holes they correspond with (corner posts next to corner holes, line post next to line holes, etc.).
+This will help prevent accidentally using a post in an incorrect location (such as using an End post for a gate instead of a Gate End post).

-Setting Your Fence Panels and Posts
+Setting Your Fence Panels and Posts in Concrete (Standard Post Installation)

-- Begin by mixing your concrete.
-We recommend following the manufacturer's mixing guidelines and NOT using the 'dry bag' method of placing dry concrete mix in the ground and pouring water on top. - You want to mix your concrete on the dry side.
+- With your posts located around the layout, begin mixing your concrete.
+We recommend following the manufacturer's mixing guidelines and NOT using the 'dry bag' method of placing dry concrete mix in the ground and pouring water on top. - You want to mix your concrete to a thick consistency.
 The concrete should roughly have the consistency of chunky peanut butter so that it will hold the post upright in the hole without additional support. - Once your concrete is mixed, start on a corner or end in your layout and fill the post hole 1/2 way up.
 Take your post and push it into the concrete at the center of the post hole. - Take one of your fence panels and insert the horizontal railing into the routed post punch.
 Push the fence railing in until the indentation stops the rail from going any further.
 Refer to Figures 9, 10 and 11.